 Similarly, when considering the soil types for building dry periods can affect soil reactivity as the moisture is sucked out of the soil, causing a higher than expected shift.
 You can combat this effect by ensuring the soil near the foundations of your house is provided with adequate moisture during a drought.
 Exercise a vigilant maintenance regime.

 Water Leaks and Soil

 Leaks are often silent assassins when it comes to the otherwise strong foundations of a home.
 If a leak is large or concentrated in the same place, it can cause uplift, which is just as damaging to foundations as subsidence.

 When planting trees, it is also important to understand the tree’s root system.
 The depth of viable soil on your property may inhibit the root system, causing it to spread out across the landscape.
 If the root system is large, it could end up growing below the foundations of your home or adjacent properties, resulting in significant structural damage.

 Before beginning any new building project on a site, it is a good idea to have a complete design plan in place.
 The different soil classifications throughout the entire site will dictate everything you build on the site.

-Hiring an experienced building contractor is therefore a must.
-For more information on soil classifications and soil reactivity, contact Houspect New South Wales for a friendly consultation.
+Hiring an experienced building contractor is, therefore, a must.
+For more information on soil types classification and soil reactivity, contact Houspect New South Wales.